Fort Worth's Fairmount Neighborhood Recognized As One Of Best In Country

 FORT WORTH (CBSDFW.COM) – Fort Worth’s historic Fairmount neighborhood is being recognized as one of the best in the country.

-Whether it’s charming streets lined with historic and colorful homes, or old antique shops that bring out crowds, there is no denying the Fairmount neighborhood is known for its draw.READ MORE: Jewelry Collector Unknowingly Buys $33K Necklace For $32
+Whether it’s charming streets lined with historic and colorful homes, or old antique shops that bring out crowds, there is no denying the Fairmount neighborhood is known for its draw.READ MORE: Man Sentenced To 40 Years In Prison In Death Of 4-Year-Old Texas Girl Maleah Davis

 And now they’re receiving national recognition as the 2021 Neighborhoods USA neighborhood of the year in the category of social revitalization and neighborliness.